 But this miracle comes with miserable side effects.
 Widespread addiction to prescription drugs, antibiotic-resistant superbugs, and out-of-control health care spending are a few of the problems that plague the system.

-According to medical researcher and philosopher Dr. Jeremy Howick, modern medicine has clearly benefited our lives, but we’ve also lost touch with how to determine a proper dose of it.
+According to medical researcher and philosopher Dr. Jeremy Howick, modern medicine has clearly benefited our lives, although we’ve also lost touch with how to determine a proper dose of it.
 We’ve developed effective treatments for diseases that killed mercilessly in the past, but now we suffer from a new problem: too much medicine.

 “For the first time since World War II, life expectancy is going down in the U.S.,” Howick said.
 “We do need medicine, but we’re taking way too much of it, to the point where it’s bankrupting us and it’s not healthy anymore.”

 Howick’s book “Doctor You: Introducing the Hard Science of Self-Healing,” offers a compelling solution to our unhealthy dependence: learning to tap into our body’s ability to heal itself.